hlntzg/Philosophers/README.md

 ### License

-This project is licensed under either the MIT License or License Personal (your choice).

-- Under the MIT License: see the [LICENSE-MIT](LICENSE-MIT) file for details.
-- Under the Personal License: see the [LICENSE-PERSONAL](LICENSE-PERSONAL) file for details.
+This project is licensed under a custom Educational Use License.
+It is intended for personal and academic use within Hive Helsinki and the 42 Network.
+See [LICENSE](./LICENSE) for full terms.

 ### Copyright and contact information